LaurenceRawlings/savify/README.rst

      Savify(api_credentials=None, quality=Quality.BEST, download_format=Format.MP3, output_path=Path('path/for/downloads'), group='%artist%/%album%')

 The group argument is used to sort you downloaded songs inside the output path.
-Possible varibles for the path string are: %artist%, %album%, and %playlist%.
-The variables are replaced eith the songs metadata.
+Possible variables for the path string are: %artist%, %album%, and %playlist%.
+The variables are replaced with the songs metadata.
-For example a song downloaded with the above Savify object would save to a path like this:
+For example, a song downloaded with the above Savify object would save to a path like this:
 `path/for/downloads/Example Artist/Example Album/Example Song.mp3`

 For Developers
 ==============

-If you want to try you hand at adding to Savify use the instructions `here <CONTRIBUTING.rst>`__.
+If you want to try your hand at adding to Savify use the instructions `here <CONTRIBUTING.rst>`__.
 From there you can make any additions you think would make Savify better.